metabase/metabase/docs/configuring-metabase/environment-variables.md

 Enable the collection of anonymous usage data in order to help Metabase improve.

+### `MB_API_KEY`

+- Type: string
+- Default: `null`

+When set, this API key is required for all API requests.

+Middleware that enforces validation of the client via the request header X-Metabase-Apikey.
+        If the header is available, then it’s validated against MB_API_KEY.
+        When it matches, the request continues; otherwise it’s blocked with a 403 Forbidden response.

 ### `MB_APPLICATION_COLORS`

 > Only available on Metabase [Pro](https://www.metabase.com/product/pro) and [Enterprise](https://www.metabase.com/product/enterprise) plans.